typofx/roadmap-v2/README.md

 What can we improve?

-- Add a link on each task
+- Add a link to each task listed